-If you own a bread machine and want to use it to make sourdough bread, then you might be a little stumped.
-That is because most bread machines are designed to work with breads leavened with commercial yeast, and therefore only work with a very short rising period.
+If you own a bread machine and want to use it to make sourdough bread, it may or may not be possible.
+Most bread machines are designed to work with breads leavened with commercial yeast, and therefore are programmed for a short and consistent rising period.

-- You can also, by trial and error, manipulate your bread machine to achieve a particular result.
-So, you might add your ingredients (starter, flour, water, salt, etc.), allow the machine to mix and knead, then turn it off.
+- You may, by trial and error, be able to manipulate your bread machine to achieve a particular result.
+You might add ingredients to the machine, allow the machine to mix and knead, then turn it off.
 Then you could stop the machine and restart it on a new cycle with a 12-hour time delay.
-This would have to be tried and tweaked to fit your starter’s rise time and your bread machine’s settings.
+This method will take some trial and error to fit your starter’s rise time and your bread machine’s settings.

 If you are considering purchasing a bread machine but want to work with sourdough, it may be more practical to purchase a good stand mixer for mixing ingredients and kneading dough, giving you more control over the rise time.

 Whether you choose an appliance or decide to do all your mixing and kneading by hand, give yourself time to get to know your starter and its characteristics, for delicious sourdough bread in the end!

 Our step-by-step how-to videos provide the support you need to get started.
 Still have questions?
 Contact us.
 We're happy to help!